kamilkloch/today-i-learned/README.md

 # Today I learned
-Articles or videos I have found interesting.
+Stuff on the Internet I have found interesting / inspiring / beautiful.

 # 2018-04-20